I’m Not Black, I’m Kanye

 Everything is darker now and one is forced to conclude that an ethos of “light-skinned girls and some Kelly Rowlands,” of “mutts” and “thirty white bitches,” deserved more scrutiny, that the embrace of a slaveholder’s flag warranted more inquiry, that a blustering illiteracy should have given pause, that the telethon was not wholly born of keen insight, and the bumrushing of Taylor Swift was not solely righteous anger, but was something more spastic and troubling, evidence of an emerging theme—a paucity of wisdom, and more, a paucity of loved ones powerful enough to perform the most essential function of love itself, protecting the beloved from destruction.

 I want to tell you a story about the time, still ongoing as of this writing, when I almost lost my mind.
 In the summer of 2015, I published a book, and in so doing, became the unlikely recipient of a mere fraction of the kind of celebrity Kanye West enjoys.
-It was small literary fame, not the kind of fame that accompanies Grammys and Oscars, and there may not have been a worst candidate for it.
-I was the second youngest of seven children.
+It was small literary fame, not the kind of fame that accompanies Grammys and Oscars, and there may not have been a worse candidate for it.
+I was the second-youngest of seven children.
 My life had been inconsequential, if slightly amusing.
 I had never stood out for any particular reason, save my height, and even that was wasted on a lack of skills on the basketball court.
 But I learned to use this ordinariness to my advantage.
 I was a journalist.
 There was something soft and unthreatening about me that made people want to talk.
 And I had a capacity for disappearing into events and thus, in that way, reporting out a scene.
 At home, I built myself around ordinary things—family, friends, and community.
 I might never be a celebrated writer.
 But I was a good father, a good partner, a decent friend.

 Fame fucked with all of that.
 I would show up to do my job, to report, and become, if not the scene, then part of it.
 I would take my wife out to lunch to discuss some weighty matter in our lives, and come home, only to learn that the couple next to us had covertly taken a photo and tweeted it out.
 The family dream of buying a home, finally achieved, became newsworthy.
 My kid’s Instagram account was scoured for relevant quotes.
 And when I moved to excise myself, to restrict access, this would only extend the story.